 Northwest California is one of the most spectacular and biologically diverse places on earth.
 From the fog-shrouded redwood forests of Humboldt County to the sunny oak woodlands and grasslands of Mendocino, from the soaring peaks of the Trinity Alps Wilderness to the turquoise pools of the Wild & Scenic Smith River, this region is home to some of the world’s most stunning landscapes.

 Visitors from around the globe come to fish the mountain streams, hunt for deer in the oak woodlands, run the river rapids, hike the backcountry trails and find solitude in primeval redwood groves – all of which benefit the local economy.
-These mountains and rivers are also home to thousands of different plants and animals, many of which are found nowhere else in world.
+These mountains and rivers are also home to thousands of different plants and animals, many of which are found nowhere else in the world.

 Northwest Protection and Restoration